 In support of my research, I have been awarded the Canada Graduate Scholarship at both the Master’s and Doctoral levels from the Social Sciences and Humanities Research Council of Canada, as well as the Ontario Graduate Scholarship twice at the Doctoral level from the Government of Ontario.
-I have also been awarded the Best Masters Thesis Award by the Human Resources Research Institute and second prize in the Canadian Psychological Association, Canadian Society for Industrial Organizational Psychology Division Best Student Research Poster Competition in 2017.
+I have also been awarded the Best Masters Thesis Award by the Human Resources Research Institute.

 Current research activity

 I have a number of projects on the go, all aimed at solving practical problems being faced by businesses and organizations around the world.
-My most recent conference presentations were at the Society for Industrial and Organizational Psychology, held virtually:
+My most recent conference presentation was at the Society for Industrial and Organizational Psychology in Seattle, Washington: